- human coagulation factor VIII

 Appropriate vaccination (hepatitis A and B) should be considered for patients in regular/repeated receipt of human plasma-derived factor VIII products.

-The special warnings and precautions for use mentioned for the adults should also be considered for the pediatric population.
+The special warnings and precautions for use mentioned for the adults should also be considered for the paediatric population.

 No interactions of human coagulation factor VIII products with other medicinal products have been reported.